Started in 1938 and taken over by the Ramakrishna Mission in 1939, this ashrama is situated very close to the sea (Ramakrishna Beach).

 - A public library and a free reading room with 19,200 books and 60 newspapers and periodicals.

 - An English-medium secondary school, located a little away from the ashrama, with 431 boys and 429 girls.

 - An exhibition on the lives of Sri Ramakrishna, Holy Mother Sri Sarada Devi and Swami Vivekananda.

-- Fifteen values education programmes were conducted in schools and colleges benefitting 3945 students.
+- Fifty-one values education programmes in schools and colleges benefitting 8198 students.

-- Religious activities: Daily worship, weekly scriptural discourses, occasional retreats, and celebration of the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other spiritual luminaries.
+- Religious activities: Daily worship, religious discourses in the ashrama and elsewhere, monthly retreats, and celebration of the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other spiritual luminaries.

 - Welfare work by way of providing scholarships to poor students and medical help to the needy.